Maz-hub/Maz-hub/README.md

 ## 👋 Hi, I'm Maz

 I'm a self-taught front-end developer learning React — curious, visual, and learning by building.
-By day I work full-time in international sports logistics, and by night I’m coding my way into tech.
+By day I work full-time in international sports federation, and by night I’m coding my way into tech.

 - 🔄 Transitioning into tech with hands-on projects and self-paced learning
 - ⚛️ Currently learning React, JSX, and component logic